kaiko-ai/eva/docs/datasets/gleason_arvaniti.md

 ## Download and preprocessing
 The `GleasonArvaniti` dataset class doesn't download the data during runtime and must be downloaded and preprocessed manually:

-1. Download dataset archives from https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/OCYCMP
+1. Download dataset archives from the [official source](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/OCYCMP)
 2. Unpack all .tar.gz archives into the same folder
 3. Adjust the folder structure and then run the `create_patches.py` from https://github.com/eiriniar/gleason_CNN/tree/master